RaviTeja-Poluri/kafka-ui/README.md

 # kafka-ui
-ui for kafka to handle few operations
+ui for kafka to handle few operations.